 How to manage WordPress user roles and capabilities

-WordPress user roles are a set of predefined permissions and capabilities that determine the level of access and control granted to individual users within a WordPress website.
+WordPress user roles are a set of predefined permissions and capabilities that defines the level of access and control granted to individual users within a WordPress website.
 Introduced in WordPress version 2.0, user roles are vital in managing WordPress users and content, administering site functionalities, and maintaining overall security.

 By employing the user roles system, WordPress website owners can effectively assign appropriate permissions to users based on their responsibilities and trust levels, ensuring smooth collaboration, content moderation, and data protection.
 This hierarchical system of predefined authorizations and access control mechanisms allows for a well-structured, secure, and user-friendly environment, accommodating various levels of involvement and responsibilities within WordPress.